 One last tip that Lenny Rachitsky shared with us is that product leaders should always aim to make their team meetings fun.
 In other words, your team meetings should be a ritual that other PMs look forward to.
 Here are five tactics and activities that have worked for Lenny in the past:

-- Go out for drinks or a team bonding activity afterward
+5. Go out for drinks or a team bonding activity afterward (when possible)

-We would like to thank Lenny Rachitsky for sharing his product management meeting template with our community of managers.
+A special thanks to Lenny Rachitsky for sharing this product management meeting template with our community of leaders.